scaleswap-io/SCA-token/README.md

 # Technology

-This project uses [Truffle framework](http://truffleframework.com/) and the smart contracts are written in Solidity language (version 0.8.3).
+This project uses [Hardhat framework](https://hardhat.org/) and the smart contracts are written in Solidity language (version 0.8.3).
 The token contract uses the ERC20 standard with a fixed supply and burnable functions.